 Lawyer João Jaques Pederneira, human rights expert, stated to Brasil de Fato that the Supreme Court’s agenda for the first half of 2022 highlights the Court’s role once again.
 According to Pederneira, Bolsonaro’s government is pushing the Supreme Court to this protagonist role.

 "Every day, the executive [Power] shows a more intense capacity to elevate the Supreme Court to a prominent place.
-Disastrous measures, such as the boycott of the vaccine passport, force the ministers to react", he explains.
+Disastrous measures, such as the boycott of the vaccine passport, force the justices to react", he explains.

 "From the perspective of social movements, there are still issues related to rights of transgender and queer people, and labor issues, such as the massive layoffs, and vaccine requirement for employees", points out Perderneira.